 If you’d like to increase deliverability, make sure no unnecessary spam reporting happens, and prevent any phishing concerns, you can configure your domain to verify that Ethnio is authorized to send emails for your organization.

-Detailed DNS Instructions
+After you receive keys from Ethnio: Detailed DNS Instructions

 A Note on the concept of Sender